 They helped you to let out a better version of yourself.
 You started to write a blog and even contributed to open source for the first time!

 We love bullet points, don't we?
-I highlight here some of your wins to remind you that all your hard work up until now is not for nothing!
-And you did all of these in less than 1 year!
+I highlight some of your wins.
+I want to remind you that all your hard work is fruitful!
+And you did all of these in less than one year!

 - You started to write in November 2020.
 Some of your articles have made it onto CodeNewbie's newsletters since January 2021.